 And, if I want to freeze something like soup, I can just plunk a few pucks in a pan and heat them up on the stove for a quick meal.

 5 Ways to Use my Silicone Muffin Pan

 Here are my top 5 ways to use my silicone muffin pan for freezer portions:

-5. Soup: We freeze soup leftovers in pucks and get out 2 for kids or 3-4 for adults and warm them up in a pan on the stove.
-So convenient for those huge batches of CrockPot soups to warm you up on another day so you don’t get sick of them when you first make the soup!
+We freeze soup leftovers in pucks and get out 2 for kids or 3-4 for adults and warm them up in a pan on the stove.
+So convenient for those huge batches of slow cooker soups to warm you up on another day so you don’t get sick of them when you first make the soup!